junxit/us-congress-bills-115/metadata.md

 - 2017-08-01 — Senate amendment agreed to: Amendment SA 742 agreed to in Senate by Unanimous Consent.
 - 2017-08-01 — Senate amendment proposed (on the floor): Amendment SA 742 proposed by Senator Portman for Senator Grassley.(consideration: CR S4681; text: CR S4681)
 - 2017-08-01 — Senate amendment submitted
+- 2017-08-02 — Message on Senate action sent to the House.
+- 2017-08-04 — Received in the House.
+- 2017-08-04 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-08-04 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.